Workers - residence rights

 - following vocational training.
 If you are not involuntarily unemployed, the training must be related to your previous job.

-If you have lived legally as a worker in another EU country for a continuous period of 5 years, you automatically acquire the right of permanent residence there.
-This means that you can stay in the country for as long as you want.
+If you have lived legally, meeting the conditions to stay in another EU country, for a continuous period of 5 years you automatically acquire the right of permanent residence there.
+This means that you can stay in the country as long as you want.

 Your continuity of residence is not affected by: